EKGF/ekg-maturity/docs-fragments/pillar/business/capability-area/business-enablers/capability/operating-model/background-and-intro.md

 In order to best support a company's strategy, a foundation for execution is necessary.
 Such a foundation is the operating model of an organization.

-See appendix [Operating Model](/appendix/operating-model/) for a summary of the theory around business operating models.
+See article [Operating Model](/article/operating-model/) for a summary of the theory around business operating models.

 # Contribution to the EKG